 - Commit to weekly accountability meetings with people from courses you’re enrolled in or groups you’re a member of.
 Ask someone to be your accountability buddy or join/start a mastermind group.

-And those are the eight boxes you must tick to determine you’re ready to leave you job.
-Here’s an infographic that sums them all up (click on the image to see a larger view):
+And those are the eight boxes you must tick to determine you’re ready to leave your job.
+Here’s an infographic that sums them all up:

 Embed This Infographic On Your Site